TRUSTED SOURCE OF TRAVEL INFORMATION

 Read more about “What To Do in Belize”

 Caye Caulker and San Pedro are not just water sports havens, but also bustling towns where socializing is a favorite pastime.
 San Pedro is the northernmost island and is home to larger hotels and a wider variety of activities while Caye Caulker still remains the charming fishing village where you can go slow and enjoy the barefoot life, with many places to kick back, relax and enjoy Belize.

 Among the most popular destinations to visit in Belize is Placencia.
 It is arguably home to the best coastal beach in the country and known for its laid-back village vibe.
 Bordered on one side by the lovely Placencia lagoon and on the Eastern side by the Caribbean Sea.
 Placencia is known for having some of the most beautiful beaches in the country and just offshore is a host of Belize’s most gorgeous islands.

 San Ignacio is a town in the Cayo District of western Belize, on the banks of the Macal River.
 It’s linked to the town of Santa Elena by the metal suspension Hawksworth Bridge.
 Often referred to as the “twin towns,” Choosing San Ignacio as your destination gives you very quick access to some of the most popular Maya Sites of Cahal Pech, Caracol, and Xunantunich.

-Corozal and Orange Walk Districts located at the northern tip of the country is the gateway to Mexico and home to the Cerros and Lamanai Maya Ruins.
-The New River runs right alongside the bank of Lamanai and is home to many bird species, on your excursion you’re almost always sure to come across a monkey who wants to say hi.
+Corozal and Orange Walk Districts, located at the northern tip of the country, is the gateway to Mexico also home to the Cerros and Lamanai Maya Ruins.
+The New River runs right alongside the bank of Lamanai and is home to many bird species.
+On your excursion, you’re almost always sure to come across a monkey who wants to say hi.